 2. Address the issues.

-There are a few pieces to the impact of risky behavior that are concerning.
+There are a few different risky behaviors that are concerning.
 Pulling them apart and addressing them each separately will give both you and your daughter clarity.

 Even if you don’t have a list of rules written (though it’s a great idea to do that), presumably you’ve made it verbally clear that your daughter needs your permission to download apps.
 Furthermore, she’s talking on those apps about content that you deem inappropriate.
 If you haven’t spelled out what you expect from her online, this is the time.
 If she knew clearly what the rules are, then impose whatever consequence makes sense to you – most likely you’re going to keep that device for a time and then start again with more restrictions than she had in terms of monitoring and check ins.